 State Licensing and Career Credentials Initiative

-The new state licensing and career credentials initiative will soon make it easier to transition your credentials to a new state.
+The state licensing and career credentials initiative is designed to help make it easier to transition your credentials to a new state.
 Whether you're already a licensed or certified professional, or are planning to become one, the process will now be easier for service members and their spouses when relocating.
 Don’t let a move and change of license stand in the way of your next job.

 New options for licensure and certifications